arahmitz/adamblogstuff/content/posts/squashstretch/index.md

 Unreal Engine, for instance, doesn't export scale of deformation bones at all!
 This might prompt one simple question - *why bother?*.
 The reason behind this decision is quite substantial.
 Achieving a good looking, volume-preserving squash & stretch of *Skeletal Mesh* entails calculating skinning deformations every frame, making it one of the most resource-hungry tasks for player's CPU.
-While enabling bone scaling during mesh inport is an option to preserve these effects, it's typically not the default setting due to performance problems.
+While enabling bone scaling during mesh import is an option to preserve these effects, it's typically not the default setting due to performance problems.
 In many cases, this decision alligns with overall optimization strategies - it's going to be used only when the game really depends on it.